mapcomm/mapping.community-carto_install_doc/README.md

 We set up a local PostgreSQL server with PostGIS extensions in order to test the size of these datasets and projected a maximum use for year 1 of this server of 500GB.
 For a whole host of best-practice reasons, we've provisioned this setup with a web server and PostGIS server hosted separately \(but on the same LAN\).
 We will run a parallel set of servers in a development platform which will mirror the production setup.

+## Firewall Configuration ##

+If you're working with virtual servers that will be behind a firewall, this installation guide will require the following configuration to work.
+For the sake of this example, "Server01" is the web server and "Server02" is the postgresql server.

+- Server01 should be open to inbound (http) traffic on ports 80, 443, 9090 for any IP address
+- Server02 should be open to inbound (postgresql) traffic on port 5432 from Server01

 # 2. Installation

 ### A Few Notes on Converting "CartoDB Ubuntu" to Centos...